 1. Classes versus schedule

 When you log into Peloton, you’ll see two options.
-They are classes and schedule.
+They are classes and schedules.

 Classes are, well, classes that have already been recorded and/or broadcast live.
 Schedule is the schedule of live classes coming up.
 Usually, Peloton reveals the live class schedule in two-week blocks.